 It is important to avoid a gap between CSYP development and implementation.
 Since CSYP development happens at the national level and implementation of YP measures may take place at the local level, cooperation and contacts between the central administration and local level is of utmost importance.
 When implementation is planned, then monitoring and evaluation of policy measures should be integrated into action plans from the beginning.
 CSYP objectives should be formulated in such way that they are measurable.
-Riga seminar participants suggested responsibility for CSYP should be shared between political and executive level, and there should be communication of responsibility in all stages of the process.

 The measurability requirement leads to considering the role of knowledge and evidence in the CSYP processes: CSYP objectives need be measurable.
-While keeping oneself aware that decisions are based on political choices as well as on empirical evidence, it is recommended that CSYP be based on comprehensive knowledge gathering (scientific and experiential) both in the planning and implementing phases.
+While keeping oneself aware that decisions are based on political choices as well as on empirical evidence, it is recommended that CSYP be based on comprehensive knowledge gathering (scientific and experiental) both in the planning and implementing phases.
 The implementing process needs be monitored, and results need be evaluated.
 The collected knowledge should be used in a neutral, transparent and honest manner.
 The evidence used in CSYP can be scientific, collected by researchers and academic circles, but it can also be collected from different practitioners and young people, based on their daily life experiences.